asokraju/nanoGPT_/jobs/readme.md

 ---

 By understanding the file layout and directory structure, we can better navigate the environment within the Kubernetes pod, making it easier to debug issues, adjust configurations, and manage outputs.
-This structured approach also facilitates collaboration and scalability, we can easily locate and work with the necessary files and directories.
+This structured approach also facilitates collaboration and scalability, as we can easily locate and work with the necessary files and directories.

 ## 3. The Training Script (`script.sh`)